Orion Open Science

 - Training by developing and running training for researchers and professional staff at funding agencies on RRI and Open Science concepts, practices and tools.

-The ORION project is engaging many different types of stakeholders in the project including research and funding organisations, citizens, policy makers, and industry.
+The ORION project engaged many different types of stakeholders in the project including research and funding organisations, citizens, policy makers, and industry.
 The project also developed activities such as public dialogues, co-created games and educational workshops that involved stakeholder engagement, which is essential to creat real impact with open science projects.

-ORION will identify drivers and barriers, interests and values, as well as produce “prototype” in the form of new citizen projects, new research strategies, new funding frameworks and training materials.
+ORION identified drivers and barriers, interests and values, as well as produce “prototypes” in the form of new citizen projects, new research strategies, new funding frameworks and training materials.

 EU-LIFE is an associated partner of this important and innovative project in the field of Open Science.
-Four of our members -CRG as a Project coordinator, MCD, CEITEC and Babraham- are actually teaming up in this collaborative project under the SWAFS H2020 Programme.
+Four of our members -CRG as a Project coordinator, MDC, CEITEC and Babraham Institute- are actually teaming up in this collaborative project under the SWAFS H2020 Programme.